BartvanTiel/ianseo-compose/README.md

     - Build the PHP/Apache image

-    - Start a MariaDB database
+    - Start a MySQL database

     - Mount the IANSEO app from your local folder